 “Clay and Bones” follows Lisa Bailey’s extraordinary career as

-an FBI forensic artist, from the aftermath of 9/11 to sculpting the faces of the unidentified dead, while battling the Bureau’s entrenched culture of sexism and retaliation.
+an FBI forensic artist, from the aftermath of 9/11 to sculpting the faces of the unidentified dead,

 Clay and Bones